darkestb4light/netcap/doc/README-FREEBSD.txt

 	- Client will start up as a daemon process
 	- Netcap configuration file is located: /usr/local/netcap/etc/

-Note: The following line is split on multiple lines ONLY for because of readability - When modified, it MUST be on one line:
+Note: The following line is split on multiple lines ONLY for readability.
+When modified, it MUST be on one line:

 	command_args="--monitor --client
 			foobar 10000